Densely Guided Knowledge Distillation using Multiple Teacher Assistants: Result and Discussion

-We attempted to determine whether TAKD can achieve the best accuracy even when the distillation path is extensively stretched.
-As shown in Table~\ref{table:04}, when TAs are added intermediately and the distillation path is extensively stretched, the full distillation path model (e.g., $n$=7, 44.07\%) of TAKD shows an even lower performance than the other models (e.g., $n$=3, 45.14\% and $n$=1, 44.57\%).
-Therefore, we conclude that the error avalanche problem would occur, and it is hard to resolve the problem simply by using multiple TAs at TAKD.

-However, using the proposed DGKD, the accuracy gradually improves when the distillation path becomes deeper, ranging from $n$=1 to $n$=7; a full distillation path (e.g., $n$=7) achieves the best accuracy of 49.56\%.
-Note that as the path lengthens, the performance improves, unlike TAKD, and it was over approximately +5\% better in performance compared with the TAKD method.
+We attempted to determine whether TAKD can achieve the best accuracy even when the distillation path is extended to the maximum.
+As shown in Table~\ref{table:04}, when all TAs are added intermediately for extending the distillation path to the maximum possible levels, the full distillation path model (e.g., $n=7$/44.07\%) of TAKD shows an even lower performance than the other models (e.g., $n=3$/45.14\% and $n=1$/44.57\%).
+In this respect, we could be sure that the error avalanche problem would occur in this case.
+As a result, when the path is deeper and deeper, the error avalanche problem can get worse than expected.
+However, using the proposed DGKD, the accuracy gradually improves when the distillation path becomes deeper, ranging from $n=1$ to $n=7$; a full distillation path (e.g., $n=7$) achieves the best accuracy of 49.56\%.
+Note that as the path lengthens, the performance of our DGKD method improves unlike TAKD, and it was over approximately 5\% better in accuracy compared with TAKD.

-In summary, by adapting our proposed method, DGKD, which uses all higher-path model teacher and TAs together recursively, student, at each step, can overcome the error avalanche problem with the trainers.
+In summary, by adapting our proposed DGKD method which uses all higher-path model teacher and TAs together, a low capacity student can overcome the error avalanche problem with the proper trainers.